 “Is this the part where I say maybe I like my guys a little dirty?”

-Derek laughs, hot and quiet, against his ear, and it sends a pleased shiver right through Stiles.
+Derek laughs, hot and quiet, against his throat, and it sends a pleased shiver right through Stiles.

 “I hope you like your guys sleepy.
 How pissed would you be if I just took a nap here?”